A Trip Down the Arroyo Seco – A Microcosm of Infrastructure, Nature, and Society Part I

 How about instead, we reframe these issues as maintenance challenges?
 Let’s ask how we can maintain the interconnected systems that sustain us.
 Let’s view ourselves and our relationship to the rest of the world – the Earth and all its inhabitants – not through a lens of control but one of continuous cycles of understanding, adaptation, and monitoring with a sensitivity to the many physical and social influences involved as well as the wide range of human needs that are served.

-In the next blog post, we will continue our trip down the Arroyo, turning our attention to socioeconomic observations.
+Check out “A Trip Down the Arroyo Seco: A Microcosm of the Relationship between Technology, Nature, and Society Part II”.
+Here will continue our trip down the Arroyo, turning our attention to socioeconomic observations.
 The stark contrast we observe between the affluent and poor residents along the Arroyo’s banks will lead us to reflect on the ways that socioeconomic factors led to the channelization of the Arroyo almost a century ago.